chadrwalters/nova/README.md

 - **Consolidate Markdown**: Process and consolidate Markdown files from a source directory
 - **Upload to Graphlit**: Upload Markdown files to Graphlit with a single command
-- **Configuration-based**: Use TOML configuration files for flexible setup
+- **Unified Configuration**: Use a single TOML configuration file for all commands
 - **Structured Logging**: Comprehensive logging with configurable levels
 - **Dry Run Mode**: Test upload functionality without making actual API calls